delmic/odemis/doc/develop/sys-arch.rst

+Code Structure
+src/odemis/: to import to know the version of odemis src/odemis/model/: the default classes for the microscope model (including properties) import odemis.model as model imports everything. (same behaviour as wx or numpy). src/odemis/driver/: contains the device drivers (or a wrapper to the actual driver).
+One python module per hardware type whenever possible. src/odemis/odemisd/odemisd.py : backend, in charge of instantiating the microscope model and running it. src/odemis/gui/main.py: main for the graphical user interface src/odemis/cli/main.py : main for a basic command line interface to the backend (retrieve status of microscope, acquire image) src/odemis/util/: some helper functions scripts/ doc/

 Additionally, every directory contains a test/ directory which contains various Python test classes used to validate the behaviour of the program.